tBuddy00/itsm-killer/docker/basics/step3_pull/text.md

 # Pulling a docker image

-The default docker registry is located at [hub.docker.com](https://hub.docker.com).
-You can use the website to search for programs already provided as docker images.
+The default Docker registry is located at [hub.docker.com](https://hub.docker.com)., where you can search for a wide range of pre-built Docker images.

-In order to *download* an image, we can use the `docker pull` command.
+To *download* an image, you can use the `docker pull` command.

-As an example, we're looking for a **nginx web server** on [hub.docker.com](https://hub.docker.com).
-From the site we get the command
+For example, if you’re looking for an **nginx web server**, you can find it on [hub.docker.com](https://hub.docker.com).
+The command to download this image would be:

-`docker pull nginx`
+- `docker pull nginx`{{exec}}

-Without a prefix, the lookup for the image will default to [hub.docker.com](https://hub.docker.com)
+When you use this command, it automatically pulls the image from [hub.docker.com](https://hub.docker.com) by default.
+Therefore, the following commands will produce the same result:

-Through that, the following commands are identical in outcome:
+- `docker pull nginx`

-`docker pull nginx`
+- `docker pull docker.io/library/nginx`

-`docker pull docker.io/library/nginx`
+You can also specify a particular version of an image using **tags**.
+By default, *image:latest* is used.
+To find other available versions, you can browse [hub.docker.com](https://hub.docker.com).

-Additionally, it is possible to select a specific version for the image using **tags**.
+To download the *nginx image* with the latest version, you can use:

-As default `:latest` is used.
-Otherwise you can use [hub.docker.com](https://hub.docker.com) in order to find additional versions.
+- `docker pull nginx:latest`{{exec}} (optional)

-Summarizing, to download our wanted nginx image, we can use the command `docker pull nginx:latest`{{exec}}
+To check if the image was downloaded successfully, run `docker images`{{exec}}.
+You should see the *nginx image* listed there.

-To verify the successful download, we can run `docker images`{{exec}} and should see the nginx image.
+Feel free to reach out if you have any questions or need further assistance!